yshui/cvca/README.md

 # Credits

 * Configuration of the automaton comes from [Matthew Conroy](https://vimeo.com/54871790)
-* The WebGL renderer is a modifier version of Chris Wellons' [GPU Game of Life](http://nullprogram.com/blog/2014/06/10/)
+* The WebGL renderer is a modified version of Chris Wellons' [GPU Game of Life](http://nullprogram.com/blog/2014/06/10/)